-- 1) External statistics have been used to assume and randomly allocate, who will enter wage compensations scheme.
-Based on statistics of Unemployment Insurance Fund, it is assumed that 60% of workers in hotels and restaurants sector, 17% of workers in construction, 32% of workers in wholesale and retail, 5% of workers in agriculture, 26% of workers in mining, manufacturing and utilities, 14% of workers in transport and communication, 4% of workers in finance, 13% of workers in real estate, 3% of workers in education, 12% of workers in health and social work and 18% of workers in other sector will enter wage compensation scheme; - 2) It is assumed that the amount of compensation paid by the firm is lump-sum, i.e. employer pays the minimum required amount (\in 150) to the employee.
+1) External statistics have been used to assume and randomly allocate, who will enter wage compensations scheme.
+Based on statistics of Unemployment Insurance Fund, it is assumed that in 2020, 60% of workers in hotels and restaurants sector, 17% of workers in construction, 32% of workers in wholesale and retail, 5% of workers in agriculture, 26% of workers in mining, manufacturing and utilities, 14% of workers in transport and communication, 4% of workers in finance, 13% of workers in real estate, 3% of workers in education, 12% of workers in health and social work and 18% of workers in other sector will enter wage compensation scheme.
+In 2021, it is assumed that 42% of workers in hotels and restaurants sector, 3% of workers in construction, 13% of workers in wholesale and retail, 1% of workers in agriculture, 4% of workers in mining, manufacturing and utilities, 3% of workers in transport and communication, 1% of workers in finance, 2% of workers in real estate, 1% of workers in education, 1% of workers in health and social work and 7% of workers in other sector will enter wage compensation scheme